cognitivesleep/cognitivesleep.github.io/README.md

 - _an increase in problem-solving abilities and_
 - _an overall positive effect on our quality of life_

-We also know that sleep has a clear impact on our waking performance, as Sanders et. al (2019) say, the replay of recently learned memories during sleep putatively strengthens memory.
+We also know that sleep has a clear impact on our waking performance, as Sanders et. al (2019) said, the replay of recently learned memories during sleep putatively strengthens memory.
 As such, sleep-related memory processes not only strengthen but can also optimize, organize, and transform information (Ellenbogen et al, 2007).

 **So... how does it work?**